Oops..

 While it’s not mandatory, having a flight reservation can strengthen your application and demonstrate your travel intentions.

-The Schengen visa allows travel within the Schengen Area, which includes Malta.
-If Malta is your main destination, you would apply for the visa through Maltese authorities.
+he Schengen visa allows travel within the Schengen Area, which includes the Malta.
+If it’s your main destination, you would apply for the visa through Maltese authorities.

 You can seek help from visa service agencies, immigration lawyers, or directly from the Maltese embassy or consulate.